Coroner’s Statutes and Selected Laws

 (2) Retained tissue, organs, blood, other bodily fluid, gas or another specimen from an autopsy are medical waste and shall be disposed of in accordance with applicable Federal and State laws.

-(a) General Rule.
-A coroner shall perform or order an autopsy to be conducted in the case of the sudden and unexplained death of a child who is not more than three years.
-If an autopsy is required, the autopsy shall be conducted in the manner the coroner determins is the least invasive manner appropriate.
+–A coroner shall perform or order an autopsy to be conducted in the case of the sudden unexplained death of a child who is not more than three years of age.
+If an autopsy is required, the autopsy shall be conducted in the manner the coroner determines is the least invasive manner appropriate.

 (1) For a death of a child who is not more than three years of age where the coroner has determined that an investigation is appropriate, the investigation shall include the following information: